Racing (Cruising Class)

 In the days prior to each Race Day, listen for race announcements during the Cruisers' Net (Ch.
 68 at 8:15 daily) and register for the event on HTSC website Calendar.
 If you have a boat but need extra crew, or if you want to race but have no boat, have never raced before, feel rusty, have questions, or for any other reason hesitate to join us, we will be pleased to go over your questions and our racing rules and procedures.
-Just hail "Solitaire 1" on Ch.
-68. As weather impacts the racing, schedule we will do our best to keep the website calendar and notifications up to date.
+Just hail "Hope Town Race Committee" on Ch.
+68 after the Cruiser's Net or on race day call the Race Committee after 10:00am using Ch.
+66. As weather impacts the racing, schedule, we will do our best to keep the website calendar and notifications up to date.

 Please address an e-mail to: email@example.com and include details as follows: